-The allowance for credit losses is a valuation account that is deducted from the loans amortized cost basis to present the net amount expected to be collected on the loans.
-Loans are charged off against the allowance when management believes the uncollectibility of a loan balance is confirmed.
-Expected recoveries do not exceed the aggregate of amounts previously charged-off and expected to be charged-off.
-The allowance for credit losses is increased by provisions charged to operating expense and is reduced by net loan charge-offs.
-The allowance is estimated using relevant available information, from internal and external sources, relating to past events, current conditions, and reasonable and supportable forecasts.
+Management estimates the allowance balance using relevant available information, from internal and external sources, relating to past events, current conditions, and reasonable and supportable forecasts.
 Historical credit loss experience provides the basis for the estimation of expected credit losses.
 Adjustments to historical loss information are made for differences in current loan-specific risk characteristics such as differences in underwriting standards, portfolio mix, delinquency level, or term as well as for changes in environmental conditions, such as the political, legal, and regulatory environment, technology and consumer preferences.
-Historical loss information is also adjusted for reasonable and supportable changes in national and local economic conditions.
+Historical loss information is also adjusted for reasonable and supportable changes in national and local economic conditions, such as consumer loans 90 days past due and commercial bankruptcies.
+Economic conditions are forecast as "current conditions" over the forecast period.
+Forecast models were used to validate credit performance during the forecast period.
+Beyond the reasonable and supportable forecast, the economic expectation reverts to the historical average, which is determined by the weighted average life of each loan pool.

 If a loan is individually evaluated a specific allowance is provided, if necessary, so that the loan is reported net, at the fair value of collateral.
 Interest payments on collateral dependent loans are typically applied to principal unless collectability of the principal amount is reasonably assured, in which case interest is recognized on a cash basis.
 Loans, or portions thereof, are charged off when deemed uncollectible.
+The allowance for credit losses is measured on a collective (pool) basis when similar risk characteristics exist.